ComputerVisionIsFun/adaptive_binarization/README.md

-# Adaptive Binarization using Integral image
+# Adaptive Binarization using the Integral image

-This is an c++ implementation of the article,
+This is an c++ implementation of the article[1] which authors proposed a fast adaptive binarizaiton using the integral image[2].